majkinetor/au/README.md

 On Powershell 5+: `Install-Module au`.
 Otherwise, copy Powershell module to any of the directories in the `$Env:PSModulePath`.

+**NOTE**: All module functions work from within specific root folder.
+The folder contains all of your chocolatey packages.

 Creating the package updater script
 -----------------------------------